-The city currently has 53 developed parks in its system, totaling over 1,200 acres.
-There are five city parks (360 acres), four special use facilities (100 acres), nine playfields (235 acres) and 35 neighborhood and school parks (527 acres).
-The department also maintains a 145-mile network of city, state, and regional trails that connects most neighborhoods to parks, schools and commercial areas.
+The city currently has 54 developed parks in its system, totaling over 1,600 acres.
+There Three public beaches, seven special use facilities, nine playfields and 45 city and school parks.
+The department also maintains a 147-mile network of city, state, and regional trails that connects most neighborhoods to parks, schools and commercial areas.

 Plymouth Parks and Recreation is composed of eight divisions that provide leisure opportunities and services to the community:

 Provides staff support to the Parks and Recreation Department and to the Parks and Recreation Advisory Commission.